izzy-baulk/EPQ-artefact/essay.md

     time = np.arange(t0, tf, dt, dtype='float') # time array
 ```

-Over in 'modeller.py' I wrote a propagation function which takes a length of time and the xyz velocity components of a particle as inputs, and creates an equation representing the change in position of the particle from these values, which is then differentiated to create an equation describing particle velocity.
+Over in 'modeller.py', I first began writing a single function to entirely produce the database used to model the photon pre collision.
+However, I later realised that part of this function could be reused during the second stage of modelling, where the electron and photon post collision are modelled.
+I therefore chose to split this first function into a propagation function and a sort of control function in order to make my code more efficient and eliminate duplicate code.
+The propagation function takes a length of time and the xyz velocity components of a particle as inputs, and creates an equation representing the change in position of the particle from these values, which is then differentiated to create an equation describing particle velocity.
 Then, for each second, the current time period is substituted into these equations to find the position and velocity of the particle at that given second in each direction in relation to the origin.

 ```python
 def propagate(time, v0x, v0y, v0z):
     t = sp.symbols('t') # t is symbolic variable to represent time here, allows algebra to be used